AakashJyoti/AakashJyoti/README.md

 - 🌱 I’m currently learning Next.js and React Native
 - 📫 How to reach me: Gmail = akjyoti572@gmail.com
 - 💬 Ask me about any website Developement related stuff
-- ⚡ Fun fact: I do lots of Stuff
+- ⚡ Fun fact: I spend about 6hrs/daily in lerning new skills